 Camp Lejeune Water Contamination Symptoms

 Camp Lejeune is a military training facility located in Jacksonville, North Carolina.
-Built in 1941, Camp Lejeune is still an active Marine Corps Base today.
+Established in 1941, Camp Lejeune is still an active Marine Corps Base today.
 Between 1953 and 1987, however, nearly one million marines (and their families) stationed at Camp Lejeune were subjected to harmful chemicals that were found in the water.
-These chemicals were the volatile organic compounds trichloroethylene (a metal degreaser), perchloroethylene (a dry cleaning agent), benzene, and vinyl chloride.
-The water at Camp Lejeune is believed to have had concentrations of these chemicals from 240 to 3400 times the levels permitted by safety standards.

 Free Case Evaluation